 We may issue our capital stock or securities convertible into our capital stock from time to time in connection with a financing, acquisition, investments, or otherwise.
 Additional issuances of our stock will result in dilution to existing holders of our stock.
-Also, the exercise of stock options to purchase our stock and the settlement of restricted stock units ("RSUs") will result in further dilution.
+Also, the exercise of stock options to purchase our stock and the settlement of RSUs will result in further dilution.
 The amount of dilution could be substantial depending upon the size of the issuance or exercise.
-For example, in January and June 2020, we issued and sold convertible notes to the Dustin Moskovitz Trust, an affiliated trust of Mr. Moskovitz, for an aggregate principal amount of \$450.0 million, that, if converted prior to their maturity, would convert into a number of shares of our Class B common stock between an aggregate of 17,012,822 and 27,220,504 shares (the "Convertible Notes").
-On July 1, 2021, pursuant to the terms of the Convertible Notes, upon meeting the closing trading price criteria for optional conversion by Asana, we elected to convert all remaining amounts outstanding under the Convertible Notes into shares of our Class B common stock at the applicable minimum conversion rate set forth in the Convertible Notes, for the issuance of an aggregate of 17,012,822 shares of Class B common stock to the Dustin Moskovitz Trust.
-In addition, on September 7, 2022, we issued and sold 19,273,127 shares of our Class A common stock to Dustin Moskovitz in a private placement transaction, at a purchase price of \$18.16 per share, based on the closing trading price of the Company's Class A common stock on September 2, 2022, for aggregate gross proceeds of approximately \$350 million.
+For example, on September 7, 2022, we issued and sold 19,273,127 shares of our Class A common stock to our CEO and co-founder, Dustin Moskovitz, in a private placement transaction, at a purchase price of \$18.16 per share, based on the closing trading price of the Company's Class A common stock on September 2, 2022, for aggregate gross proceeds of approximately \$350 million.
 Any future such transactions, notes or issuances could result in substantial dilution to our existing stockholders and cause the trading price of our Class A common stock to decline.